noahgibbs/codefolio_octopress/source/_posts/2015-03-05-tech-companies-why-you-cant-hire-engineers-and-how-to-fix.markdown

 ## The Upshot

-If you match the "unicorn list" as an engineer, make sure you get an uncommon concession like the ones above.

 If you're a company trying to hire one of these, now you know why you can't find them.
 You can treat them better, or you can keep never finding them.
 You have no other options.

+If you match the "unicorn list" as an engineer, make sure you get an uncommon concession like the ones above.
+If you're an engineer that <i>could</i> be such a unicorn, you're probably not well served by "normal" full-time employment.
+Figure out what you'll do instead, or don't put the ludicrous effort in to get good at that.
+Instead, put in the much lesser effort to start your own company, become a freelancer or otherwise work for yourself.
+You'll pay yourself more and respect yourself more than almost any company.